ManolisDia/ManolisDia/README.md

 ---

-Currently **Co-Founder & Lead Dev at [Foundermatcha](https://www.foundermatcha.com/)** — a platform that matches founders with developers based on vision and values, not just tech stacks.
-We're at 1500+ users now, which still feels surreal considering I built the first version alone in my flat.
+Currently **Co-Founder & Lead Dev at [Foundermatcha](https://www.foundermatcha.com/)** — a platform that matches founders with developers based on vision and values, not just tech stacks, currently closing in on 2000 users.

-Before this made sense as a career, I spent years in hospitality (grew up in a restaurant).
-Turns out managing chaotic people is decent prep for managing chaotic codebases.
+Pre-Software I worked in bars & restaurants for nearly 9 years, trust me when I say that did far more for my career and character than any degree or corporate job.

 ---